cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 ### D: Calculating the significance
-In the event that you observe a deviation from your null hypothesis, in this case the b-only hypothesis, combine can be used to calculate the p-value or significance.
+In the event that you observe a deviation from your null hypothesis, in this case the b-only hypothesis, <span style="font-variant:small-caps;">Combine</span> can be used to calculate the p-value or significance.
 To do this using the asymptotic approximation simply do:

 ```shell
 combine -M Significance workspace_part3.root -m 200 --rMin -1 --rMax 2